Khushbooagarwalhub/Machine-learning_project3/README.md

 Model 1 with 3 layers gives an accuracy of 87.4%
 Model 2 with extra hidden layers gives an accuracy of 82%

+2.LSTM model was used on raw time series data
+There are two models using the LSTM technique
+Model 1 using 200 steps with Sliding window of 50 ((16692,200,3)) gives an accuracy of 86.1%
+Model 2 using 200 steps with Non sliding window((4173,200,3)) gives an accuracy of 87.7%